 Showing your Colours

-During the summer the Chief Coach organises a coaching day once a month.
+During the summer the Chief Coach organises a coaching day occasionally.
 The actual date is weather dependant.
-If you are newly qualified, un-current or in need of assistance then register with the Chief Coach and he will let you know of the next planned event.
+If you are newly qualified, un-current or in need of assistance then register with the Chief Coach and he will let you know of the next likely event.

 Becoming a Club Coach

 The post of Club Coach is not a flying qualification.
 A BHPA Club Coach is qualified to Club Pilot standard and has shown a willingness to help developing pilots improve their ability.
 He/she should be of a mature outlook, with unquestionable integrity, and sound flying experience.
 If you would like to be considered for a position, you should make the fact known to the Chief Coach.
 It is essential that applicants examine their motives beforehand.

 Probably the most common contributing factor to paragliding and hang gliding accidents is a lack of currency.